-Demand planning was long reserved for large enterprises with deep pockets and dedicated data teams.
-AI and cloud platforms have changed that: small and mid-size businesses (SMBs) can now forecast demand with the kind of accuracy that used to require a full analytics function.
-Better forecasts mean fewer stockouts, lower carrying costs, and healthier cash flow.
-In short, demand planning software turns sales history and market signals into AI forecasts that align procurement, production and inventory decisions.
-This guide compares the AI-driven tools built for SMBs, and explains why Flowlity is a strong fit for smaller teams.
+Demand planning was long reserved for large enterprises with deep budgets and dedicated data teams.
+Affordable cloud delivery and AI have lowered that barrier: small and mid-size businesses (SMBs) can now forecast demand with an accuracy that used to require a full analytics function.
+Better forecasts mean fewer stockouts, lower carrying costs and healthier cash flow.

-Accurate demand forecasting is essential for small and mid-size businesses that operate with limited inventory buffers and tighter cash flow.
-For a small business, every euro tied up in the wrong stock is a euro not available for growth.
-With limited inventory buffers and tighter cash flow, SMBs feel forecasting errors faster than large enterprises do.
-AI-driven planning now gives them what used to be an enterprise-only capability: demand models that pick up seasonality, promotions, and volatility on their own, so teams can cut stockouts and free working capital without building a data science team.
+Accurate demand forecasting matters more, not less, when the buffers are thin.
+For a small business, every euro tied up in the wrong stock is a euro not available for growth, so a forecasting error is felt faster than in a large enterprise.
+AI-driven demand planning gives a smaller team what used to be an enterprise-only capability: demand models that pick up seasonality, promotions and volatility on their own, so a two or three person team can cut stockouts and free working capital without hiring data scientists.

-And the payoff shows up fastest under pressure.
-Scaling is where spreadsheet planning usually breaks.
+The payoff shows up fastest under pressure, and scaling is where spreadsheet planning usually breaks.
 Camif, a sustainable furniture e-commerce retailer of about 70 people, saw activity jump 44% in a single year when its forecast had assumed 15%.
-Rather than hire its way out, it moved procurement off manual spreadsheets onto AI-driven planning and absorbed that growth, plus two new warehouses, with the same team.
-Its journey is in the Camif case study.
+Rather than hire its way out, it moved procurement off manual spreadsheets onto AI-driven planning and absorbed that growth, plus two new warehouses, with the same team, cutting its stockout rate by 6 points along the way.

 To choose the tools worth comparing, we looked at what matters most to a smaller team: forecasting accuracy, ease of implementation, integration with an existing ERP, and whether a two or three person team can actually run the tool day to day.